ethanyen30/shared-nlp-hw/tfidf_guesser/README.md

 2. Submit your _analysis.pdf_ file (no more than one page; pictures are better than text)

-For the extra credit submission:
+For the extra credit (buzzer) submission:
-1. Submit your _tfidf_guesser.py_ file
+1. Submit your _tfidf_guesser.py_ file (the same one for the normal assignment)
 2. Submit the ``TfidfGuesser.answers.pkl``,
    ``TfidfGuesser.questions.pkl``, ``TfidfGuesser.tfidf.pkl`` and the
    ``TfidfGuesser.vectorizer.pkl`` files that encode your model.
-3. For the extra credit buzzer, also upload your _params.py_ and _features.py_ files and your classifier pickles.
+3. Also upload your _params.py_ and _features.py_ files and your classifier pickles.

 Extra Credit